dr3mro/SqliteServer/README.md

   * "appointments_data"
   * "health_data"
 - The basic_data should contains {"id" = 0}.
-- Providing empty value '{}' will clear the corresponding field i the database.
+- Providing empty value '{}' will clear the corresponding field in the database.
-- No providing a key for example "health_data" has no effect as only the provided data is processed.
+- Not providing a key for example "health_data" has no effect as only the provided data is processed.
 - The payload should be verified with sha256sum and the hash should be provided in the JSON as "sha256sum" value.
 - The username should exists and be valid.
-- The access token should be valid
+- The access token should be valid.
 - A successful request will return the user_id and it looks like this.
 ```
 HTTP/1.1 200 OK
-Content-Length: 180
+Content-Length: 869
 Server: ProjectValhalla
-Date: Sat, 29 Jun 2024 13:50:27 GMT
+Date: Sat, 29 Jun 2024 21:49:37 GMT
 Connection: Keep-Alive

 {